-To align the Office of Information and Technology (OIT) brand with United States Web Design System for Federal Government, we have adopted a new color palette.
+To align the Office of Information and Technology (OIT) brand with United States Digital Services (USDS) standards for Federal Government, we have adapted a new color palette.
 The new palette is “flexible, yet distinctly American and designed to communicate warmth and trustworthiness while meeting the highest standards of 508 color contrast requirements.”
 When utilized consistently, the palette provides a cohesive look and feel across all OIT materials.
 This section provides guidance on which colors may be used to represent OIT.

 In accordance with USDS standards, OIT may be represented by four primary colors.
 The primary blue, commonly associated with trust, confidence, and sincerity, should be used as the predominant color.